Zkiaaa/tez-demo/README.md

 # How to run

-- Start the Docker container
+- Start the Docker container (or the HDP sandbox).
     ```
     docker run -P -it ouyi/hadoop-docker:install-tez /etc/bootstrap.sh -bash
     ```